home-assistant/home-assistant.io/source/_integrations/v2c.markdown

 - charge_power: Current power charging your vehicle.
 - charge_energy: Energy transferred to your car during the current charging session.
 - charge_time: Time spent in the current charging session.
 - house_power: Power consumed by your household.
-This data is available if you installed and configured the settings in the V2C app for the <abbr title="current transformer">CT</abbr> clamp that was supplied with your <abbr title="electric vehicle support equipment">EVSE</abbr>).
+This data is available if you installed and configured the settings in the V2C app for the <abbr title="current transformer">CT</abbr> clamp that was supplied with your <abbr title="electric vehicle supply equipment">EVSE</abbr>).
 - fv_power: Power produced by your photovoltaic system.
-This data is available if you installed and configured the settings in the V2C app for the <abbr title="current transformer">CT</abbr> clamp that was supplied with your <abbr title="electric vehicle support equipment">EVSE</abbr>).
+This data is available if you installed and configured the settings in the V2C app for the <abbr title="current transformer">CT</abbr> clamp that was supplied with your <abbr title="electric vehicle supply equipment">EVSE</abbr>).